 Queasy about a link in an email, a message, or in search results perhaps?
-Find out here how to test a link for phishing and security without opening it, and what to do when you suspect phishing.
+Find out here how to check a link to see if it is safe without opening it, and what to do when you suspect phishing.

 First, the Hidden Landing Pad Marks on Flowers

 By taking pictures in the ultraviolet and mimicking the colors bees’ eyes see most intensely, one can make the landing pads visible to human eyes.

 Now, the flowery landing pads lead mostly to the good stuff; the internet, as you well know, is also mostly good.
 To make visible the few dangerous sites and pages, let us deploy a certain kind of “UV” vision:

 How to Check a Link to See If It Is Safe (Open Safely)